-A traditional Japanese green tea shaved ice dessert, Ujikintoki is a summer must-try recipe!
+A traditional Japanese matcha shaved ice dessert, Ujikintoki is a summer must-try recipe!
 With a simple shaved ice machine, you and your family can enjoy this refreshing treat all summer long.
-Have fun with toppings such as red bean paste, shiratama dango, sweetened condensed milk and green tea ice cream.
+Have fun with toppings such as red bean paste, shiratama dango, sweetened condensed milk, and green tea ice cream.

-First we need to be honest: These wildly popular donuts Green Tea Donuts in Japan are downright addictive!
+First we need to be honest: These wildly popular donuts Matcha Donuts in Japan are downright addictive!
 The homemade versions are baked so they are healthier.
 The texture is more cake-like and moist.
 Skip the chocolate glaze if you prefer less sweet.

-Smooth and delicate triple layered Green Tea Pudding with Japanese red bean paste, this elegant dessert is easier to make than you think.
+Smooth and delicate triple layered Matcha Pudding with Japanese red bean paste, this elegant dessert is easier to make than you think.
 Serve this as an after-dinner dessert for a small crowd.
 Your guests will be impressed!

 More About Matcha & Matcha Recipes